Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Printing Parts

-There is admittedly a fair amount of printing required to make these machines, maybe ~ 60 hours or so each.
+There is admittedly a fair amount of printing required to make these machines, maybe ~ 40 hours or so each.
 Every part has at least one solid planar face that should be oriented towards the printer’s bed; hopefully that’s easy to identify.
-You’ll notice some Nylock inserts have a chamfered bottom, that chamfer is there to eliminate overhang: its presence is a good indicator of which side should be oriented towards the bed.

 Here are the settings I use, some of them are important: